BlackIkeEagle/blog.herecura.eu/content/blog/2020-04-23-mysql-memory-usage/index.md

 Identifiable information is removed from the above lines.

-Ofcourse we made sure mysqld was not getting killed because we don't want corrupt mysql databases.
+Of course we made sure mysqld was not getting killed because we don't want corrupt mysql databases.
 We added `OOMScoreAdjust=-500` to the mysql service (which was incorrectly set on the mysql.slice by me, oops).